Structures

 field_names can be a string separated by whitespace and/or commas or a tuple of strings, such as (“x”, “y”). field_names must have as many elements as coords and each field name must be unique.
 Otherwise field names are arbitrary.
 Error fields must go after all other coordinates.
 Name of a coordinate error is “error_” appended by coordinate name.
 Further error details are appended after ‘_’.
 They could be arbitrary depending on the problem: “low”, “high”, “low_90%_cl”, etc. Example: (“E”, “time”, “error_E_low”, “error_time”).

-scale of the graph is a kind of its norm.
+scale of the graph is a kind of its norm related to plotting that graph with other structures (like histograms).
 It could be the integral of the function or its other property.
 A scale of a normalised probability density function would be one.
 An initialized scale is required if one needs to renormalise the graph in scale() (for example, to plot it with other graphs).

 Coordinates of a function graph would usually be arrays of increasing values, which is not required here.
 Neither is it checked that coordinates indeed contain one-dimensional numeric values.
 However, non-standard graphs will likely lead to errors during plotting and will require more programmer’s work and caution, so use them only if you understand what you are doing.